balena-io-modules/anodize/README.md

 Once the data gathering process has finished, the interpreter should emit an event named 'done' along with a payload that complies with the provided schema.

-### Example

-For an example of how to use resin-harvest in the browser, take a look at the examples folder.

 ### Schemas